ginnoro2/FLC-Design/README.md

-# Evolutionary and Fuzzy Systems - Assignment Project
+# Evolutionary and Fuzzy Systems

 **Fuzzy Logic Optimized Controller for an Intelligent Assistive Care Environment**